PSY - Psychology

 Seminar explores contemporary principles of community leadership from a community psychology framework.
 In an interactive and applied learning format, this seminar focuses on relevant theory, research, best practices and experiential knowledge regarding community leadership to gain understanding of key concepts and practices of leadership, develop individual leadership skills based on personal strengths, be introduced to the breadth of opportunity for civic and community engagement, and gain leadership skills to become more effective in improving community and civic life.
 Prerequisite: instructor's consent.

 PSY 949.
-Seminar in Community Advocacy & Social Policy 3 credit hours
+Seminar in Community Advocacy and Social Policy (3).

 Seminar explores contemporary principles of community advocacy and social policy from a community psychology framework.
 In an interactive and applied learning format, this seminar focuses on relevant theory, research, best practices and experiential knowledge regarding community advocacy and social policy to gain an understanding of key concepts and practices of grassroots advocacy and the development and implementation of social policy.
 Opportunities for civic and community engagement to gain skills for a more effective community are provided.
 Prerequisite: instructor's consent.

 PSY 960.
-Ethical and Professional Issues in Clinical Psychology 3 credit hours
+Ethical and Professional Issues in Clinical Psychology (3).

 Focuses on several pertinent professional, legal, ethical and related issues and concerns that impact the self-identity, credentialing, practice and status of contemporary clinical psychology.
 Includes an historical overview of the development of both the discipline and profession of clinical psychology; professional associations that represent each; the credentialing and education/training of clinical psychologists; and how the practice of clinical psychology is governed and impacted by the APA Ethical Code, related laws and associated judicial rulings such as Tarasoff, and professional practice standards.